By Rich Kozlovich

 The sky is falling scenario has become common idiom for hysterical or mistaken beliefs of eminent disaster, and the media feeds on it like leeches feeding on the blood of their hosts.
 They and the green movement represent Chicken Little, which makes this award is so appropriate.
 The Fox represents a segment of the green movement - and others who've jumped on to this bandwagon - that's fleecing the public with their scares creating legislation and regulations unnecessarily costing untold billions.
 In short "eating" the pubic financially.
 The hysterical public running to the king for a solution certainly represents what's been going on for about 75 years by the green movement, the federal bureaucracy, Congress and the President of the United States.

 I'm interested in nominations for this award, along with the background story.
-Please send them to me - email@example.com.
-All nominations will remain anonymous if you desire.
+Please post them in the Comments section.